iammateus/sneake-chat/README.md

 # Sneake Chat

-Backend of a [chat](https://github.com/iammateus/sneake-chat-app) created with Python and socket.oi.
+The back end of a [chat](https://github.com/iammateus/sneake-chat-app) created with Python and socket.oi.

 ## Requeriments
 This project runs on [Docker](https://docs.docker.com/).